-Relatively easy to grow in a container or in the rock garden, scree bed, wall crevice, trough or alpine house.
-They are ideal in so many ways, as they quickly start to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
-After the plant blooms and sets seed, it will die, but there will be many offsets to take its place.
+Relatively easy to grow in a container or the rock garden, scree bed, wall crevice, trough, or alpine house.
+They are ideal in so many ways, as they quickly start to form very tight clusters of rosettes, filling in Sempervivum walls, mosaics, and topiary, and their shallow yet fibrous root systems hold soil in place even in vertical plantings.
+After the plant blooms and sets seed, it will die, but many offsets will take its place.

 The leaves are harvested in the summer and are best used when fresh since they are difficult to dry properly.
 The leaf pulp is used to make a cooling face mask for reddened or sunburned skin.

 This succulent is a cultivar of Sempervivum arachnoideum.

 - Back to genus Sempervivum

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus